pingcap/docs-cn/system-tables/system-table-metrics-schema.md

 From the result above, you can see that `PromQL`, `start_time`, `end_time`, and `step` are in the execution plan.
 During the execution process, TiDB calls the `query_range` HTTP API of Prometheus to query the monitoring data.

 You might find that in the range of [`2020-03-25 23:40:00`, `2020-03-25 23:42:00`], each label only has three time values.
-In the execution plan, the value of `step` is 1 minute, which is determined by the following two variables:
+In the execution plan, the value of `step` is 1 minute, which means that the interval of these values is 1 minute. `step` is determined by the following two session variables:

 * `tidb_metric_query_step`: The query resolution step width.
 To get the `query_range` data from Prometheus, you need to specify `start_time`, `end_time`, and `step`. `step` uses the value of this variable.
 * `tidb_metric_query_range_duration`: When the monitoring data is queried, the value of the `$ RANGE_DURATION` field in `PROMQL` is replaced with the value of this variable.
 The default value is 60 seconds.